metacpan/metacpan-cpan-extracted/distros/A/Astro-MoonPhase-Simple/README.md

 # ACKNOWLEDGEMENTS

-The authors of [Astro::MoonPhase](https://metacpan.org/pod/Astro%3A%3AMoonPhase) takes all the credit.
+The authors of [Astro::MoonPhase](https://metacpan.org/pod/Astro%3A%3AMoonPhase) take all the credit.

 # LICENSE AND COPYRIGHT